litan/kojo-lib/getting-started/README.md

   scala-cli repl .
   ```

-* You should eventually now see something similar to:
+* You should eventually see something similar to:
   ```
   Welcome to Scala 3.1.2 (17.0.2, Java OpenJDK 64-Bit Server VM).
   Type in expressions for evaluation.
 Or try :help.